 - Empower local governments to raise funds using regressive means

 No doubt there are much more creative schemes for assuring your tax system screws the poor.
 I certainly can think of quite a few without much effort.
-This posting is based entirely on this report, from www.itepnet.org.
+This posting is based entirely on the original edition of what is currently this report, from www.itepnet.org; you can quickly find your own state here.

 This is Washington state, which makes me wonder how those Microsoft and other high tech winners feel about this.